AmadeusITGroup/AgnosUI/docs/01-Headless/02-Slots.md

 ## Integration with Configuration

 As explained above, AgnosUI slots are inherently properties, thus benefit from the [Configuration](01-Configuration.md).
-For instance, we may configure the _slotStructure_ of the **Alert** to use a custom component, allowing to fully customize the widget.
+For instance, we may configure the _slotStructure_ of the **Alert** to use a custom component, allowing to fully customize the component.

 ```sample
 {Slot Configuration:alert/icon:402}